Luke Holm earned bachelor's degrees in English and philosophy from NIU. He is a middle school teacher and a creative writer.

 The mind-body problem questions the relationship between the mind and the body, between the mental realm and the physical realm.
 Philosophers ask, "Are our thoughts, feelings, perceptions, sensations, and wishes things that happen in addition to all the physical processes in our brains, or are they themselves just some of those physical processes?"

 The question is important for several reasons.
-First the question poses a philosophical conundrum: how can something as physical as the brain give rise to something as mysterious and abstract as a mental state?
-Also, the problem poses an existential dilemma: what am I?
+First, the question poses a philosophical conundrum: how can something as physical as the brain give rise to something as mysterious and abstract as a mental state?
+Also, the problem poses an existential dilemma: What am I?
 If materialism is true, then I am a physical object (an organism).
 If dualism is true, then I am an intangible essence (a mental state), like a soul inhabiting a body.
 This would mean that I am just part of the body which I call myself.
 This latter theory, dualism, is oftentimes referred to as the narrow-token identity theory.

 The mind-body problem has puzzled philosophers for hundreds of years.
-Until recently, the numerous theories of whether we are mind, body, or both have failed to determine where and how mind and body interacts.
+Until recently, the numerous theories of whether we are mind, body, or both have failed to determine where and how the mind and body interact.
 While there have been valiant efforts to prove that interactionism and epiphenomenalism are logically plausible conclusions to the mind-body problem, I feel that a dualistic theory called narrow token identity theory is much more precise.

 In this article, I will argue for the narrow token identity theory.
-First I will display the arguments and counter arguments for interactionism and epiphenomenalism.
+First I will display the arguments and counterarguments for interactionism and epiphenomenalism.
 In doing so, I will have created a thorough foundation on which I may then argue why narrow token identity theory is the most correct answer to the mind-body problem.
 By the end of this paper, I hope to bring about a better understanding of who we are in this mysterious game of life.

 Interactionism: Am I a Mind or a Body?